 You can Help by Completing the Online Questionnaire

-We have just had the wonderful news that our application to the Community Energy Fund for £34000 has been accepted.
+We have just had the wonderful news that our application to the Community Energy Fund for £34,100 has been accepted.
 (Woohoo!
-Much thanks to Jonathan Finnerty for making this happen.)
-This money has been given to the whole Waterside Estate towards the cost of making all our homes more energy efficient and cheaper to run.
-The first thing we need to do is some careful energy research on all the houses on Waterside which will allow us to plan the next steps in the project.
+Much thanks to Jonathan Finnerty for making this application.)
+This money has been given to the whole Waterside Estate towards the cost of a feasibility study designed to make all our homes more energy efficient and cheaper to run.
+The first thing we need to do is some careful energy research on a sample of houses on Waterside that will allow us to better understandour Estate’s current and future electricity consumption patterns.
+We can then plan the next steps in the project that will propose the installation of low carbon technologies and help inform the grid authorities the forecast electricity consumption profile they can expect in the future

 An online questionnaire exclusive to all

-Waterside Shareholders and Residents is available here below.
+Waterside Shareholders and Residents will be shortly made available.

 It should only take you about fifteen minutes.